-LITTLE ROCK, AR – Today, Central Arkansas Water posted a $30.6 million green bond, certified under the Climate Bonds Initiative’s water infrastructure criteria – the first of its kind to acquire and protect forests specifically to support clean drinking water.
+LITTLE ROCK, AR – Updated March 2021 - Central Arkansas Water posted a $31.8 million green bond, certified under the Climate Bonds Initiative’s water infrastructure criteria – the first of its kind to acquire and protect forests specifically to support clean drinking water.
 Central Arkansas Water resources supply high-quality drinking water to over 500,000 consumers in the central Arkansas metropolitan area.

 “Central Arkansas Water is showing a lot of leadership with this innovation, and we expect to see other cities follow suit,” said Todd Gartner, Director of the Cities4Forests and Natural Infrastructure Initiative at World Resources Institute.

 “We see that investors are increasingly drawn to green bonds, not only because of their social and environmental benefits, but because they are often smart financial bets built on a long-term vision,” Gartner said.
 “CAW’s latest green bond is attractive because it is one of the first to capitalize on the power of combining green and gray infrastructure for source water protection.”

 The World Resources Institute (WRI), which partnered with CAW to prepare the issuance of the bond, said CAW is “leading the way” showcasing to other municipalities in the nation that they can follow suit by providing investors with transparent, sustainable offerings to “green” their portfolios.

 When CAW issued the bond in November 2020, the capital markets responded enthusiastically.
 After receiving bids from several banks, CAW sold the bond to Morgan Stanley.